DevExpress/devextreme-documentation/concepts/05 UI Components/NavBar/10 Items Selection.md

 An end user can select **NavBar** items in two different modes: *'single'* (by default) or *'multiple'*.
-You can use the [selectionMode](/api-reference/10%20UI%20Widgets/dxTabs/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxNavBar/Configuration/#selectionMode') option to change the mode.
+You can use the [selectionMode](/api-reference/10%20UI%20Widgets/dxTabs/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Components/dxNavBar/Configuration/#selectionMode') property to change the mode.

 ---
 ##### jQuery